Full Retirement Age Explained: Start Learning Now for a Better Future

 What age is full retirement age?
 And why should you be aware of its significance in retirement planning?

-How does Full Retirement Age impact Social Security benefits?
+How does the Full Retirement Age impact Social Security benefits?

 Understanding your full retirement age is crucial for retirement planning, as it affects the amount of monthly retirement benefits you can receive from Social Security.

-For example, if your FRA is 67 and you start claiming benefits at 62, your retirement benefit will be reduced by up to 30 percent.
+For example, if your FRA is 67 and you start claiming benefits at 62, your retirement benefit will be reduced by up to 30%.
 On the other hand, delaying your retirement benefits beyond full retirement age could result in an increased monthly benefit amount.

 For a better understanding, you can check the following table: